jerome-Dh/client-server/README.md

-# Simple Client-server application tchat
+# Simple chat Client-server application

 ## About